 Alternate Title: An Ode to Comrades in the Upside Down

 Read the title aloud: expats are greater than regular gringos.
 The idea took me years to develop.
 But over the years, you can’t help but notice as a gringo in Latin America that you end up with some odd drinking buddies.
-While your Latin friends are usually the same kind of dudes you ran around with back home, gringos are in short supply.
+While your Latin friends are probably the same kind of friends you ran around with back home, gringos are in short supply.
 So you end up hanging out with personality types that you normally wouldn’t.

 You make friends from the other side of the pond who drink tea and watch soccer.
-I have a buddy who went to a feminist rally … on purpose.
+I have a buddy who went to a feminist rally (on purpose!).
 I had a buddy in Bogota who weighed 140 pounds soaking wet with work boots on.